Priyank Pathak, Bali

 Hours: 6:30am – 6:30pm

 Tegenungan Waterfall, known alternatively as Blangsinga Waterfall, is one of the easiest waterfalls to access in Bali, found just 25 minutes from Ubud Central.
 Nestled in lush Balinese rainforest, this powerful 25-metre-tall waterfall is an excellent social and family-friendly spot.
 Keep in mind that getting to the waterfall requires you to descend around 150 steps, so this activity isn’t best during wet weather or for those with lower mobility.
 Once you arrive at the base of the waterfall, cool off in the plunge pool and take a photo on the love swing with Tegenungan in the backdrop – the view is hard to beat!
 Remember to bring shoes, swimwear, a towel, and around IDR 20,000 (~AUD$2) for the entrance fee.
-Adjacent to the waterfall is the Dtukad River Club, a bamboo club offering pools, party music, and food service – an excellent place to view the waterfall from a great height and relax for the day.
+Adjacent to the waterfall is the Dtukad River Club, a bamboo club similar to a beach club but for rivers!
+The Dtukad River Club venue offers pools, DJ music, and food and drinks service – an excellent place to come as a group, family or couple and enjoy half a day.

 BEST FOR: Close to Ubud, family-friendly